 Our pathologists – attendings, housestaff officers and student fellows alike – give lectures, teach in laboratories, and facilitate small group colloquia.
 The Department offers electives for medical students in the third and fourth clinical years.

 Graduate and Postgraduate

 With an educational focus on basic and clinical research in human disease, our graduate training incorporates didactic and interactive teaching in Departmental and Cell and Molecular Biology courses.
 Laboratory-based teaching of research techniques, planning and execution of experiments, critical evaluation and interpretation of research data allows presentation of results to other scientists in both oral and written formats.

 Our highly competitive clinical training programs serve 16 residents and three fellows through our Residency & Fellowship program.
 We also offer a Pathology Medical Student Fellowship a one-year course of study for selected medical students.

-Graduate student support is provided through the Department of Pathology Graduate Research Assistantships, and the Environmental Pathology Training Grant encourages the development of graduate students as future scientists.
+Graduate student support is provided through the Department of Pathology Graduate Research Assistantships to encourage the development of graduate students as future scientists.

 Community Medical School

 Watch a presentation (MP4) on The Science of Diagnosing Alzheimer's Disease with Dr. William Pendlebury.